 - Creamy Aloe Shampoo

 - Jamaican Black Castor Oil

 What do you love most about your hair?

 I love the way that my hair is exactly how I dreamed and hoped it would be.
 I obviously want it to be longer, but if it didn’t grow or change in any way from what it is now, I would continue to be very happy with it.

 Where can we find you on the web?

-Thank you for sharing your story with us Evalyne!
+Thank you for sharing your story and your beautiful hair with us, Daisy!